Industry Insights

 By automating repetitive, time-intensive tasks, AI enables pathologists to focus on complex cases requiring human expertise.
 When AI solutions are integrated into a digital viewer, pathologists can see AI-generated annotations or quantifications overlaid on the slide, creating a powerful synergy.
 Studies and anecdotal reports demonstrate faster diagnostics, more standardized reporting, and reduced inter-observer variability when AI complements human interpretation.

 Digital slides, viewers, and AI offer extraordinary capabilities.
 However, their benefits diminish if they operate in isolation - with data scattered across multiple standalone pathology lab management tools.
-Enter the LIS laboratory information system, which connects each piece of the puzzle and orchestrates the entire pathology workflow:
+Enter the LIS laboratory information system, which connects each piece of the puzzle and orchestrates the entire anatomic pathology LIS workflow:

 3.1 Case Origination